Terms used:

 The technical representative, Referees, Judges, Technical Controllers, Technical Specialists, and all Data Specialists will be assigned by the host Section

-Skate Canada Challenge, Canadian Figure Skating Championships and Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, and Skate Canada Cup

-The technical representative, Referees, Judges, Technical Controllers, Technical Specialists, and all Data Specialists will be assigned by Skate Canada.
+The technical representatives, Referees, Judges, Technical Controllers, Technical Specialists, and all Data Specialists will be assigned by Skate Canada.

 For all Qualifying Events, there must be a Technical Controller, two Technical Specialists, a Referee and at least five Judges on each panel (with the exception of pattern dance panels where details listed under Panel of Officials within this rule apply).
 In exceptional circumstances, a Technical Controller with qualifications in the discipline may be assigned as Technical Specialist 2.
 If there is no qualified Technical Controller to assign as Technical Specialist 2 the technical panel may be composed of only a Technical Controller and a Technical Specialist.
 If there are not five qualified Judges, there may be fewer than five, but no fewer than three Judges.
 If any such case arises, the staff lead of the Skate Canada Officials Assignment and Promotion Committee must grant approval.

-There must be between five and eight Judges on a Skate Canada Challenge officials panel.
+There must be between five and eight Judges on a Skate Canada Challenge or Skate Canada Trophy officials panel.
 The normal quota of Judges on the panel is seven.

 Canadian Figure Skating Championships